clemsonciti/python-installation-on-palmetto/README.md

 as "most users aren’t going to know which version they need, and current Python installation tools cannot make that decision on the user’s behalf at install time."

+In this case,
+two available options are to
+build the package yourself,
+or to use the `conda` package manager to install the package.

 ### Building the package yourself